youwol/co-lab/assets/doc.tutorials.quick-tour.md

 ### Permissions

 By default, when an application is first published, it has private access.
-To change this, click the <i class="fas fa-folder text-primary"></i> icon in the project’s header page and adjust the permissions under the **Access** section.
-Set the read policy for **Default access** to `Authorized`, and then re-run the cdn_prod step.
+To change this, click the <i class="fas fa-folder text-primary"></i> icon in the
+<projectNav project="tdse-1d"></projectNav> page's header and adjust
+the permissions under the **Access** section.
+Set the read policy for **Default access** to `Authorized`, and then re-run the `cdn_prod` step.

-Additionally, your component will be stored within YouWol’s file system in a `Download` folder, which you can browse from <driveFloder path="">here</driveFolder>.
+Additionally, your component will be stored within YouWol’s file system in a `Download` folder, which you can browse from <defaultUserDrive target="download"></defaultUserDrive>.
-You have the option to move the asset by cut/pasting it to a different location.
+You have the option to move the asset by cutting/pasting it to a different location.

+---

 ## Key Takeaways